 Indie labels have more freedom to pick and choose which artists they sign.
 If they decide to sign with you, it's because they like your music and your taste.
 They are less likely to insist on changes to your sound or image than major companies.
 That means you will have more creative control with an indie label than with one of the Big Three.

 There is also a bigger likelihood you will own the rights to your own music.
 That means you can do what you like with the song once it's recorded, whether you sell it for a commercial or for use in a movie or television show.

 The other, obvious benefit is the close relationship you'll have with those who sign you on.
 You will get to know the indie label staff very well.
 With fewer artists to work with and a more intimate staff, you are more likely to connect with someone and get a quick response.

 Most indie labels also sign smaller, shorter contracts, so if it doesn't work out, you're not stuck with the same company for very long.

 Drawbacks of Working With an Indie Label

-Finally, the smaller size of indie labels can limit the future opportunities for you.
-Because of their smaller budgets and smaller strings of artists, independent labels typically don't have strong relationships with the press, making coverage of your events hard to come by.
+Finally, the smaller size of indie labels can limit your future opportunities.
+Because of their smaller budgets and smaller string of artists, independent labels typically don't have strong relationships with the press, making coverage of your events hard to come by.